-Mature students or students who do not have the above qualifications can contact our admissions team on 01733 214466 or admissions@ucp.ac.uk to discuss equivalent qualifications or relevant work experience.
+Mature students or students who do not have the above qualifications can contact our admissions team at the Stamford Campus on 01780 484300 or enquiries@stamford.ac.uk to discuss equivalent qualifications or relevant work experience.

 You must have GCSE English language and mathematics (or equivalent) at a minimum of grade C or grade 4.